osrf-migration/vrx-wiki/tutorials/Creating a custom WAM-V Thruster and Sensor Configuration For Competition.md

 # Description:
 `generate_wamv.launch` is a simple script that allows thruster and sensor configurations to be submitted by YAML (as opposed to urdf) while making sure that the thrusters and sensors are in compliance as defined by compliance.py.

-It operates by generating macro calls specified by the user-generated yaml.
-It checks the number of times a macro is called for compliance ie: we could limit the number of allowed thrusters/sensors ie: all thrusters/sensors must be in a bounding box around the WAM-V.
+It operates by generating macro calls specified by the user-generated YAML configuration files.
+It checks the number of times a macro is called for compliance i.e., we could limit the number of allowed thrusters/sensors ie: all thrusters/sensors must be in a bounding box around the WAM-V.   See the VRX Technical Guide for specifics on the constraints for the VRX competition, available at the [Documentation Wiki](https://bitbucket.org/osrf/vrx/wiki/documentation).

 If the thruster/sensor configuration passes, the script creates two xacro files.
 One is a thruster xacro file in the same directory as the thruster yaml file with the same file name, but with a .xacro extension.
 The second is a sensor xacro file in the same directory as the sensor yaml file with the same file name, but with a .xacro extension.